katajakasa/utuputki/README.md

 Utuputki
 ========

+PLEASE NOTE!
+THIS PROJECT IS DEPRECATED!
+See (Utuputki2)[https://github.com/katajakasa/Utuputki2] for the new project!

 What is this ?
 --------------
 Utuputki is a very simple django program for allowing people to pick youtube videos for playback on video screen at LAN parties.